KnowledgeCaptureAndDiscovery/somef/README.md

                                   is easy to compare to another JSON output file.

-  -m, --missing                   JSON report with the missing metadata fields
+  -m, --missing                   The JSON will include a field missing_categories
-                                  SOMEF was not able to find.
-The report will be placed in  $PATH_missing.json, where
+                                  to report with the missing metadata fields SOMEF was not able to find
-                                  $PATH is -o, -c or -g.

   -kt, --keep_tmp PATH            SOMEF will NOT delete the temporary folder
                                   where files are stored for analysis.
 Files will be stored at the